stevekambouris/praiseme/README.md

 Installation
 ------------

-You can install the released version of praiseme from [CRAN](https://CRAN.R-project.org) with:
+You can install this version of praiseme from [GitHub](https://github.com/stevekambouris/praiseme) with:

 ``` r
 remotes::install_github("stevekambouris/praiseme")